With over ten years of experience as a fitness coach and extensive research, I can confidently state that creatine is not a steroid.

 2. Muscle Mass

-Building muscle mass with creatine is effective in the short and long term.
-One 12-week study observing weightlifters revealed that creatine increases muscle fiber growth 2–3 times more compared to training alone.
-The total body mass increased and also doubled with a one-rep max
+The study on weightlifters showed that creatine enhances muscle fiber growth 2–3 times more than training alone.
+The total body mass increased and also doubled with a one-rep max .

 3. Quick Weight Gain